Metaplay logo

 You should now have a good idea of how to effectively deal with a growing player-base and all the changes it brings to your game.

-For tips and tricks on how to handle the complexity of your growing game join us for Part Three of the 'Building for Scale' Miniseries.
+For tips and tricks on how to handle the complexity of your growing game join us for Part Three of the 'Scaling Live Service Games' series.

-We'll take a closer look at how to plan ahead for social and online capabilities and how to manage customizable game data & economy pipelines.
+We'll take a closer look at how to plan ahead for social and online capabilities and how to manage customizable game data and economy pipelines.